How to watch Joe Wicks' PE lesson for kids live online

 The online lessons are suitable for children of all ages

-Joe Wicks has announced he is bringing back PE with Joe to keep children active following expected school closures until mid-February.
+Following England’s third national lockdown, Joe Wicks brought back PE with Joe to keep children active following school closures in place until mid-February.

-England will be plunging into the toughest lockdown since March this week, amid concerns of a new strain of COVID-19 spreading faster and infection rates increasing.

-The fitness coach took to Twitter to confirm he would be relaunching the free live workouts on YouTube, stating he wanted to “help young children and families get through this difficult time when schools are closed, to bring some energy, change their mood and hopefully lift their spirits”.
+Wicks, also known as the Body Coach, decided to bring back the free YouTube live workouts he launched during the first lockdown, stating he wanted to “help young children and families get through this difficult time when schools are closed, to bring some energy, change their mood and hopefully lift their spirits”.

-PE with Joe is back Monday 11th January at 9am(UK time) ❤️ Please Retweet and let as many parents and schools as possible know ????????
-The sessions will be live Mon, Wed & Fri’s at 9am on YouTube ???? pic.twitter.com/mbi3wXv2Nz
+It looks like he’s doing a good job of it, with more than 120,000 people from all over the world joining in live for the first relaunched session on Monday 11th January.
+Wicks confirmed the numbers following the workout.

-Just like last time, the exercises are specifically designed for children, but the format will be altered slightly with a new schedule and a shorter video length.
+Just like last time, the exercises are specifically designed for children, but the format has been altered slightly with a new schedule and a shorter video length.
+Fortunately, Wicks is keeping Dress Up Friday, so feel free to bring a costume along to your Friday workouts.

 Read on to find out everything you need to know about PE with Joe.